Backups and Options

 Options (Top)

 I remember a new customer showing me around their business and bragging about their systems and backup routines.
 Then they informed me that someone broke into their business the previous week and stole the computers and the backups.
 Back to square one.
-They now keep 2 copies of their tape backups off-site
+They now keep 2 copies of their backups off-site

-© 2002-2008 PC MAX All Rights Reserved
+© 2002-2016 PC MAX All Rights Reserved